Chernobyl Nuclear Power Plant: Construction

+In 1966, plans to construct Chernobyl Nuclear Power Plant were first conceived, during the development of nuclear production of energy in the Soviet Union.
 Construction of the Chernobyl Nuclear Power Plant began in 1972.
 The plant was meant to have 12 units, made up of six construction phases, and if completed would have been the largest nuclear power plant in the world.
 The plant would eventually consist of four RBMK-1000 reactors, each capable of producing 1,000 megawatts (MW) of electric power (3,200 MW of thermal power), and the four together produced about 10% of Ukraine's electricity.
 Like other sites which housed multiple RBMK reactors such as Kursk, the construction of the plant was also accompanied by the construction of a nearby city to house workers and their families.
 In the case of the ChNPP, the new city was Pripyat.
-Construction of the station concluded in the late 1970s, with reactor No. 1 being commissioned in 1977.
-It was the third Soviet RBMK nuclear power plant, after the Leningrad and Kursk power plants, and the first plant on Ukrainian soil.
+During construction, a mobile crane was deployed and was used to lift pre-fabricated builds weighing up to 640 tons.
+It was the only crane of such design in the country, and was also used to install the nuclear reactor.
+Over 20 specialized organizations involved with the construction were working simultaneously, specializing in electric wiring, heat insulation, hydraulic engineers, chemical protection, etc. The work would be coordinated and directed by the headquarters, which was managed by site manager Vasilii Trofimovich Kizima.
+Most welders formerly served in the tank forces, which gave them endurance training prior to becoming construction workers at Chernobyl.
+Concrete pouring was done as high as 50 meters above ground level, and the Komsomol-and-youth brigade of Viacheslav Volkov completed carcassing the reactor shaft by 1974.